lynnfaraday/aresmush.com/fs3/fs3-3/combat-quickref.md

 Suppressive fire keeps the target's heads down and applies negative modifiers to their attacks.
 To attack multiple targets, you need either an explosive weapon or a fully automatic one (using an 8 round burst).

-Distractions can disorient a target.
-This action applies less of a modifier than suppression, but it uses no ammo and applies to _both_ attacks and defense.
+Distractions can disorient a target, causing them to not be able to act for the rest of the turn.

 ### Subdue / Escape